OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 iteration number may be of the form '1-3', indicating the third sub-step of the first iteration.

-Since our Paraboloid only has a recorder attached to the driver, our 'paraboloid' sqlite file will contain keys of the form 'SLSQP/1', 'SLSQP/2', etc. To access the data from our run, we can use the following code:
+Since our Paraboloid only has a recorder added to the driver, our 'paraboloid' sqlite file will contain keys of the form 'SLSQP/1', 'SLSQP/2', etc. To access the data from our run, we can use the following code: